 It originally weighed 495 pounds, but this became 518 pounds after a few component failures forced redesign.
 The most spectacular of these failures was of a right front spindle, which resulted in a wheel flying across the practice track one week before the team left for competition.
 Luckily no one was hurt and the damage to Viking 61 was minimal (apart from the spindle, which was replaced with one from Viking 59).
 It finished 11th overall at the 2019 FSAE Lincoln competition.

 Viking 62 was designed with significant weight savings in mind, with a goal of 450 pounds.
 To help achieve this, the team returned to 10 inch wheels for the significant weight decrease all throughout the suspension system.
 The sidepods were completely revamped and the team moved to dual radiators to balance out the drag forces.
+The rear of the chassis fully utilized the engine block as a structural component, and the chassis was much lighter in the rear as a result.
 A drive–by–wire electronic throttle was implemented to quicken shift times.
 It was originally slated for the 2020 FSAE California competition, but due to the COVID-19 virus the competition was never held and our lab access was shut down in the middle of manufacturing season.

 In March of 2020 the team suddenly found itself with a ton of time but no lab access due to the COVID-19 outbreak.
 Since completing V62 was not possible, the team needed a new project that could last throughout the lockdown period.
 The team decided to design and build an electric FSAE car, with the plan of prototyping the powertrain in the spring of 2021 and taking the car to the 2022 FSAE Electric competition.
 V63 will have an Emrax 228 LC MV motor with a Cascadia Motion PM100DXR motor controller.